Henri Fantin-Latour: Early life

-Born in Grenoble, Isère, Ignace Henri Jean Théodore Fantin-Latour first had drawing lessons with his father Théodore Fantin-Latour (1805-1875), who was a painter.
+Born in Grenoble, Isère, Ignace Henri Jean Théodore Fantin-Latour first had drawing lessons with his father Théodore Fantin-Latour (1805–1875), who was a painter.
 In 1850 he moved to Paris where he enrolled in the small Paris School of Drawing, where he studied with Louis-Alexandre Péron and Horace Lecoq de Boisbaudran, an innovative and non-traditional instructor who developed his own teaching method based on painting and drawing from memory.

 He entered the École des Beaux-Arts, in Paris, in 1854, where he had for classmates, Edgar Degas, Alphonse Legros and Jean-Charles Cazin.
 After studying there, he spent long time copying the works of the old masters in the Musée du Louvre.
 Although Fantin-Latour befriended several of the young artists who would later be associated with Impressionism, including Whistler and Manet, his own work remained conservative in style.

 In 1861, he briefly frequented the studio of Gustave Courbet.
 A painting from this period represents him with the painter and caricaturist Oulevay.

 At the start of his career, between 1854 and 1861, he produced a large number of self-portraits in chalk, charcoal and oil.
 He had one of them refused at the Salon of 1859.
 He participated again with La Liseuse in 1861.

-A member of the so-called Cénacle des Batignolles, or group of 1863, from where from Impressionism originated, he was, according to Gustave Kahn, a kind of the link between their painters and romantic painting.
+A member of the so-called Cénacle des Batignolles, or group of 1863, from where Impressionism originated, he was, according to Gustave Kahn, a kind of the link between their painters and romantic painting.

 In 1862, one of his still lifes was exhibited at the Royal Academy in London.
 It was the first of a long series, for thereafter he presented several almost every year and which invariably occupied a prominent place in the exhibition building.
 During his third trip to England, from July to October 1864, he once again painted still lifes there.
 He had commercial success.